stmichaelis/workplacer/README.md

 ```bash
 workplacer -token ASCRCYX793CYHRTWDS -url https://your.mattermost-server.net -username thatsme -acidr "192.168.3.0/24" -bcidr "10.2.0.0/16"
 ```
+# Logging in

+You can provide your password via the `-password`-option.
+To avoid putting your password into a script use the option `-showtoken` to have your token printed to the terminal once and from there on use this instead of the password, see below.

+If neither token nor password is provided on the commandline you are queried for the password.

-# Mattermost access token
+## Mattermost access token

 To avoid having to put your password onto the commandline this script relies on an access token.

+In case you don't want to put this token as a commandline option you can also set it to the environment variable `MATTERMOST_TOKEN`.

-You can find the description on how to retrieve this token here: https://api.mattermost.com/#tag/authentication
+You can use the password option of the script to retrieve the token or query the mattermost server directly: https://api.mattermost.com/#tag/authentication

 ```
 curl -i -d '{"login_id":"someone@nowhere.com","password":"thisisabadpassword"}' http://localhost:8065/api/v4/users/login
 ```
-In case you don't want to put this token as a commandline option you can also set it to the environment variable `MATTERMOST_TOKEN`.

 # Installation